Dunati/TinyStateMachine/README.md

 that it consists of a single source file.
 There are no assemlbies to reference and no binaries to wrangle.

+This fork has a few major changes:
+* States are stored in a separate object from the state machine itself.
+This allows for one machine to be shared by many objects.
+* Transitions may take a single argument.
+If a transition is declared as taking an argument, but triggred without one, and exception is thrown.
+* Creating the fsm and running it have been split out into separate classes to remove much of the run time checking and state.
+The fluent interface should be harder to get wrong.
+* Some error conditions have been moved to Conditional("Debug") when then are not expected to be encountered.
+* Only enums are supported for state and triggers

 # Example
 A good example is a Finite State Machine (FSM) for a door.
 To keep things as simple as possible, let's assume that the door can be in one